 Initial phases of these plans are now being implemented, as is planning for feasibility studies of sub-basins within each plan.
 Details of each of these plans, developed in 2007 and 2008 in partnership with the Florida Department of Environmental Protection and the Florida Department of Agriculture and Consumer Services, as well as with stakeholders and members of the public, are listed below.

-The projects are part of the District's Dispersed Water Management Program, which encourages private property owners to retain water on their land rather than drain it, accept regional runoff for storage or do both.
-Dispersed water management offers many environmental and economic benefits to the region, including... more »
+In addition to utilizing regional public projects, the District's Dispersed Water Management Program encourages private property owners to retain water on their land rather than drain it, accept and detain regional runoff for storage or do both.
+Landowners typically become involved in the program through cost-share cooperative projects, easements or payment for environmental services.

 Lake Okeechobee Watershed Construction Project – Phase II Technical Plan